DNA Replication: Pathway Crosstalk Shaping Physiology and Disease

 Meeting Summary

-The timely progression of DNA replication is continually challenged by a variety of obstacles, such as endogenous lesions, secondary structures in the DNA template, protein-DNA complexes, and conflicts with the transcription machinery.
-Accurate processing of stalled or damaged replication forks is vital for maintaining genome integrity.
-Defects in the replication stress response pathways cause significant threats to genome stability, cell survival, and overall human health.
-Fine-tuning of these pathways is rapidly emerging as key determinant of tumorigenesis and cancer therapy response.
-Additionally, recent research has linked aberrant replication to the induction of inflammatory responses.
+Accurate processing of stalled or damaged replication forks is vital for maintaining genome integrity, yet the timely progression of DNA replication is continually challenged by a variety of obstacles, such as endogenous lesions, secondary structures in the DNA template, protein-DNA complexes, and conflicts with the transcription machinery.
+Defects in the replication stress response pathways cause significant threats to genome stability, cell survival, and overall human health highlighting the need for a more integrated view of DNA replication biology.

 Unique Career Development Opportunities